amgadfahmi/scripty/README.md

 ## Warning

-One more time, this is an expiremntal library and was made just for testing purposes, it uses the nasty **synchronous HTTP calls** (which is already [deprecated](https://xhr.spec.whatwg.org/#the-open()-method)) to simulate the same blocking behavior done by the `script tag`.
+One more time, this is an experimental library and was made just for testing purposes, it uses the nasty **synchronous HTTP calls** ([deprecated](https://xhr.spec.whatwg.org/#the-open()-method)) to simulate the same blocking behavior done by the `script tag`.
 More info about script tag and loading behavior is from [here](http://javascript.info/tutorial/onload-ondomcontentloaded)

 ## Usage